Head to head

 Knolo wins

-Explicit multi-agent: a planner agent can call specialist agents (research, writer, publisher) via callableAgentIds.
-Hierarchies up to 10 deep.
+Explicit multi-agent.
+A planner agent calls specialist agents (research, writer, publisher) via callableAgentIds.
+Hierarchies up to 10 deep with named, reusable roles.

-Adapt is one universal agent with skills — not a team of named agents.
-Multi-agent orchestration is implicit rather than first-class.
+Adapt is one universal agent with skills.
+Multi-agent orchestration is implicit inside a single brain rather than a topology you design.

 Breadth of integrations